 Whether you are building a new home or just getting started with a remodel, mixing things up with your vanity is an excellent way to add more appeal to your bathroom.
-Vessel sinks are very easy to install since they sit on top of the countertop.
+Vessel sinks are fairly easy to install since they sit on top of the countertop, but require some planning.
 This means your sink will be an attention-grabbing feature of the room rather than being essentially out of sight.
-This is why vessel sinks add style and flavor that catches the eye, by adding distinction to an otherwise flat countertop.
+Vessel sinks add style and flavor that catches the eye by adding distinction to an otherwise flat countertop.

 Where did the vessel style come from?

 Washstands date back to the 16th century and their use peaked in the 1800s.
 Then, as you would expect, their use died out as tap water became widely available.
 Wash basins are bowls that were kept atop the washstand with a pitcher of water and was used for personal cleaning.
 The wash basin can be thought of as an early form of the bathroom sink.